 - May 15, 2022

 There are 13 vitamins in all, and you need every single one, no exceptions.
-Your body must have them in very small amounts for normal growth, metabolism (creating energy in your cells), and health.
+Your body must have them in small amounts for normal growth, metabolism (creating energy in your cells), and health.
 You need vitamins to make enzymes and hormones — important substances your body uses to make all the chemical reactions you need to live.
-You must get your vitamins from your food or from supplements—your body can’t make them.
+You must get your vitamins from your food or from supplements — your body can’t make them.

 What are Water-Soluble Vitamins?